 The following are just a small selection of our collection of ATC Audio.
-CDs containing all our ATC Audio will be released in due course.
+We have already produced three AUDIO CDs, which will be re-released once they have been further improved, more will be released in due course.

 We would really like to hear from anyone who still has any old ATC recordings.
 If you have, please get in touch via the CONTACT page.